MarileneK/git-cheatsheet/README.md

 ```
 git checkout nameOfYourBranch
 ```
 What will happen here?
 It will make a copy of your project in this new branch.
-All the changes in your code will only affect this "copy"/version of the project.
+All the changes in your code will only affect this "copy"/"version" of the project.

+Yay!
+You can start working on your branch!
+Then,

 #### 3.2.
 Start saving your work on GitHub <a name="title3.2"></a>

 What you will do now is "copy" and "paste" your code in the hidden file _.git_.
 There are **ALWAYS** 2 steps that go together :

-- STEP 1: either "copy" ALL your changes...
+##### STEP 1: either "copy" ALL your changes...
 ```
 git add .
 ```